Colin J. Schmitt was elected to the New York State Assembly on November 6, 2018 to represent parts of Orange and Rockland counties.

 Colin is a graduate of Valley Central High School, where he served as student representative to the board of education.
 After high school, Colin put himself through college utilizing a combination of jobs, scholarships, and student loans to earn a degree in Politics with a minor in Theology and Religious Studies from The Catholic University of America, Pi Gamma Mu honors.

-While still in high school, Colin joined the staff of Assemblywoman Annie Rabbitt--beginning as volunteer, then becoming an intern and eventually the youngest aide ever hired by the New York State Assembly.
+While still in high school, Colin joined the staff of then-Assemblywoman Annie Rabbitt–beginning as a volunteer, then becoming an intern and eventually the youngest aide ever hired by the New York State Assembly.

 As a college student, Colin founded and chaired a nonpartisan government reform political action committee (New Dawn NY) that promoted ethics reform, budget reform and job creation.
 Through New Dawn NY, Colin successfully created the grassroots “Stop NY Double Dip” campaign that garnered local, statewide, and national media attention.